 Bio ethanol fuel has many uses, not just in fireplaces.
 In fact, it is now mainly used as an additive to motoring fuels to reduce the reliance on carbon fuels.
 Ethanol-blended motor fuel is widely used in Brazil, the United States, and Europe.
 Petrol pumps in the US quote 10% ethanol is blended with the petroleum fuel.

-Alcohol is highly flammable therefore bioethanol fireplace safety and gel fire safety is an important concern when you buy bioethanol fuel, or buy gel fuel, especially the handling and storage of the fuel.
-We have written a number of technical guides, these are listed below.
+Alcohol is highly flammable therefore bioethanol fireplace safety and gel fire safety is an important concern when you buy bioethanol fuel, or buy gel fuel, especially the handling and storage of the fuel, filling of the burner and lighting and extinguishing the fire.

 More Bio-Ethanol Fireplace Technical Pages